-Statistics show that 43% of the population speak two languages fluently and 13% speak at least three.
+Statistics show that 43% of the population speak two languages fluently and 13% speak at least three languages.
 The benefits are vast when it comes to living day-to-day life, from having an advantage at work to connecting with more people globally.

 Dementia is another umbrella term for persistent symptoms that affect normal functions of the brain such as memory and speech.
 It can occur with age or as a side effect of these illnesses.

 Inhibition is important because they have to suppress one language while speaking in another.
-All this mental stimulation can effectively increase cognitive reserve and make the brain more resistant to damage caused by NDs.
-They have greater chances of compensating for the cognitive impairment.
+All this mental stimulation can effectively increase cognitive reserve and make the brain more resistant to damage caused by the different diseases.

 If you want to help the elderly exercise their minds, check out Lingo Hut’s previous post on language learning.
 You never know how life-changing it can be.